Mahabaleshwar: Mumbai Neighborhood in Monsoon

 You might miss plucking strawberries from the farms but no one can stop you from visiting the jam factories!
 See yourself at leisure how jams and squashes are made.
 One big advantage of visiting the hill station during rainy season is that there is absolutely no tourist traffic.

 Finding accommodation in Mahabaleshwar is never a problem.
 Hotels and resorts to suit every pocket are available right in the main market street or around and are in plenty, but booking before you reach is advisable to avoid the hassle of going from hotel to hotel in the torrential Western Ghat rains.
-I prefer to book using MakeMyTrip, it is just so simple and easy.

 There are also a few famous temples to visit.
 Panchaganga mandir and Shri Shankar Mandir are prominent with loads of mythological stories attached to them.

 All in all, Mahabalehwar is a good hill station for any season.

 Will I be going to Mahabaleshwar this year?
 Well, let’s see.

 If you want to travel places with me, I suggest you to join me on my Facebook travel page.